eigendreams/behaviorCloning/README.md

 if using the keyboard to generate the data.
 But it works!
 Even after feeding it such bad data.
 I have even seen that much simpler networks could also work, though it seems that such students used a lot of data augmentation, and also a proper joystick.

+## Usage

+Please just use the drive.py script supplied here, with argument:

+	model.json

+It should work out of the box.
+Also, though the model.py can be used it really is nicer if using IPYTHON, just open the bcBase.ipynb notebook.